octo-topi/blog-staging/exceptions/part-2/assets/excerpts.md

 >
 > Back in the distant past there were many languages that didn’t have exceptions.
 In those languages the techniques for handling and reporting errors were limited.
 You either set an error flag or returned an error code that the caller could check.
 The problem with these approaches is that they clutter the caller.
 The caller must check for errors immediately after the call.
 Unfortunately, it’s easy to forget.
 For this reason it is better to throw an exception when you encounter an error.
 The calling code is cleaner.
 Its logic is not obscured by error handling.

+>  We can write robust clean code if we see error handling as a separate concern, something that is viewable independently of our main logic.
+To the degree that we are able to do that, we can reason about it independently, and we can make great strides in the maintainability of our code.

 ## How Javascript works

 > There is often an implicit assumption in our programs that everything will go always go right, but even an optimist knows that sometimes thing can go wrong. (...)
 There is a possibility that the function we call might fail in an unexpected way.  (...)
 The most popular approach to this problem is exception handling with attempts to free us to program optimistically.